Your PMP Certification Study Plan for Success

 Got PMP Study Questions?
 We've Got Answers.

-As you embark on mapping out your path to PMP certification, it's natural to have questions.
-Everyone does.
-With a wealth of advice circulating online, it's easy for IT professionals to feel overwhelmed.
-Let's clarify some of the most common inquiries people have when constructing a solid PMP certification study plan.
+When you start mapping out your path to PMP certification, you will likely have many questions.
+This is a standard part of the process.
+IT professionals often face a flood of conflicting advice online, which makes it easy to feel stuck.
+We want to clarify the most common inquiries people have when building a PMP certification study plan.

 How Many Hours Should I Really Study for the PMP Exam?